awslabs/data-solutions-framework-on-aws/framework/src/consumption/README.md

 }
 ```
 [//]: # (consumption.opensearch)
-# Opensearch
+# OpenSearch

-Amazon Opensearch construct supporting SAML integration using IAM Identity Center.
+Amazon OpenSearch construct supporting SAML integration using IAM Identity Center.

 ## Overview

-The construct follows best practises for Amazon Opensearch deployment, provisioning opensearch domain in VPC and using SAML-authentication plugin to access Opensearch Dashboards.
+The construct follows best practises for Amazon OpenSearch deployment, provisioning OpenSearch domain in VPC and using SAML-authentication plugin to access OpenSearch Dashboards.
 By default VPC also creates VPN client endpoint with SAML-authentication to allow secure access to the dashboards.
-Optionally, you can also provide your own VPC or choose to deploy internet-facing Opensearch domain by setting `deployInVpc=false` in construct parameters.
+Optionally, you can also provide your own VPC or choose to deploy internet-facing OpenSearch domain by setting `deployInVpc=false` in construct parameters.

 SAML-authentication can work with any SAML2.0-compatible provider like Okta.
 If you use AWS IAM Identity center please check the section below for details.
 The construct require at least admin role to be provided as parameters.

-For mapping additional IdP roles to opensearch dashboard roles, you can use `addRoleMapping` method.
+For mapping additional IdP roles to OpenSearch dashboard roles, you can use `addRoleMapping` method.

 ## Confgiure IAM Identity center

 You need to have IAM Identity center enabled in the same region you plan to deploy your solution.
-To configure SAML integration with opensearch you will need to create a custom SAML 2.0 Application and have at least one user group created and attached to the application.
+To configure SAML integration with OpenSearch you will need to create a custom SAML 2.0 Application and have at least one user group created and attached to the application.
 Please follow the [step-by-step guidance](https://aws.amazon.com/blogs/big-data/role-based-access-control-in-amazon-opensearch-service-via-saml-integration-with-aws-iam-identity-center/) to set up IAM Identity center SAML application.

 ## Usage